 It’s the end of September, which means it’s the end of this monthly series on embracing your “too much” self.
-As we close out this mini-series, let’s dive into the concept using your gifts through your leadership in order to help others embrace their gifts too.
+As we close out this mini-series, let’s dive into the concept of using your gifts through your leadership in order to help others embrace their gifts too.

 If you have listened to the previous episodes, you know that we have talked about leadership as it relates to being empathetic.
 In that instance, your leadership was focused on a peer or a senior leader.
-In this episode we are focusing on your team or those individuals who are in more of a direct report position to you.
+In this episode, we are focusing on your team or those individuals who are in more of a direct report position to you.
 Ultimately we want to ensure we aren’t being the leaders that tell others they are “too much.”

 We must be better than what we have seen or experienced.
 That’s your challenge today, is to evaluate yourself and determine how you are leading and if you can lead at an even higher level.
 To do that, ask yourself this fundamental question: